runxz/flutter_login_register/README.md

 </p>

 ## PHP backend setup
-1.create your database and your table with thiw query
+1.create your database and your table with this query

    ```
 CREATE DATABASE flutter_login;